Interview with the Photographer Bob Estrin

 Some photographers go into a room and only look for subjects as they are, others look for the possibilities.
-I have had different photographers actually come up to me and say I can't rearrange the subject matter for a photo.
+I have had different photographers come up to me and say I can't rearrange the subject matter for a photo.
 These people either have no concept of what art is or for some reason are confusing me with a photojournalist.

 18. What do you look for when you are shooting either at a ghost town or a landscape?

 When photographing a ghost town or most general subjects, I look for a unique point of view.
 If I think another photographer might photograph that subject in that manner, I will just pass it up unless I can think of another approach.
 For ghost towns, I like to photograph the area in general for documentation purposes and then go for details concentrating on a specific object or objects.
 For landscapes, light or really quality of light is one of the most important parameters.
 This is so important, I will say it again "It's all about the light".
-I tend to shoot more wide angle for my landscape work with some object in the foreground and have the vast landscape fill in the background.
+I tend to shoot more wide-angle for my landscape work with some object in the foreground and have the vast landscape fill in the background.

 20. Are there guidelines you should follow while shooting wildlife?

 Yes, know which animals are dangerous and act appropriately.
-I would also keep a safe distance from the wildlife even though it is common for many photographers to go way to close to get a shot.
+I would also keep a safe distance from the wildlife even though it is common for many photographers to go way too close to get a shot.
 In my experience, female moose are the most dangerous and I have had some bad encounters.
 If you are in bear country, you should know what to do to reduce your chance of getting hurt.
 The ways to act are much different for a Black bear encounter and a Brown bear (Grizzly).
-It is interesting that the most animal injuries and deaths in Yellowstone National Park come from the buffalo and I still see people walk right up to them close enough to pet them.
+Interestingly, the most animal injuries and deaths in Yellowstone National Park come from the buffalo and I still see people walk right up to them close enough to pet them.
 I think that the general rule is to use common sense and error on the side of caution.
 These animals are not 2000 pound pets.

 It helps to know something about the animals you want to photograph.
 By knowing their behaviors, you have a better chance of finding them.
 When I photograph wildlife, I tend to think that I am visiting their home respecting their boundaries and let them go about in their normal behavior.
 This produces a more natural image of the animals.

 In wildlife photography, specialty equipment plays an important role.
-As an example when I see photographers photograph birds, the special equipment they may use is higher end cameras that can take 5+ frames per second, very large telephoto lenses with wide apertures to photograph at higher shutter speeds and in lower light conditions as well as using lightweight carbon fiber tripods with specialty tripod heads such as the Wimberley tripod head.
+As an example when I see photographers photograph birds, the special equipment they may use is higher-end cameras that can take 5+ frames per second, very large telephoto lenses with wide apertures to photograph at higher shutter speeds and in lower light conditions as well as using lightweight carbon fiber tripods with specialty tripod heads such as the Wimberley tripod head.
 Many photographers also use a device over their flashes to extend the range of the flash.
-While this specialty equipment can get into many thousands of dollars, you can start off more simply with a telephoto lens and build up your collection of equipment depending on your needs.
+While this specialty equipment can get into many thousands of dollars, you can start more simply with a telephoto lens and build up your collection of equipment depending on your needs.